 Oak Park Temple Clergy

 Max Weiss and his family came to the Oak Park Temple community in 2009.
 Ordained at the Hebrew Union College-Jewish Institute of Religion in 1997, he has served congregations in Wynnewood, Pennsylvania and Hoffman Estates, Illinois.
 Rabbi Weiss currently serves as Chair of the Rabbinic Advisory committee of Olin Sang Ruby Union Institute and is active in interfaith dialogue and community outreach programs.
 He has particular interest in lifelong Jewish education and is passionate about American Jewish history.
-If you would like to schedule an appointment to talk, please call the Temple office or contact him at email@example.com.
+If you would like to schedule an appointment to talk, please email Rabbi Max Weiss or call the Temple office.

 Gary S. Gerson